sozhoang/hierarchical-clustering/README.md

-# Clustering
+# Hierarchical Clustering

 Some theories about clustering.

-Clustering MNIST dataset by some hierarchical clustering methods (Ward, BIRCH).# hierarchical-clustering
+Clustering MNIST dataset by some hierarchical clustering methods (Ward, BIRCH).